-Congo and the rebels were scheduled to sign a document in the Ugandan town of Entebbe Monday.
-But Ugandan government spokesman Ofwono Opondo said in a Twitter message that the DRC delegation has, in his words, "aborted the signing" of the agreement.
+The Congolese government and the rebels were scheduled to sign a document in the Ugandan town of Entebbe Monday.
+But Ugandan government spokesman Ofwono Opondo said in a Twitter message that the DRC delegation had, in his words, "aborted the signing."

-Opondo told VOA that the Congolese delegates have asked for more time to read through the agreement, and that the signing will not happen Monday.
+Opondo told VOA the Congolese delegates refused to enter the room where the signing ceremony was to have taken place, and asked for more time to read through the agreement.
+He said the delegates did not say what their concerns are.

 M23 said last week that it was laying down its arms, after the Congolese army seized the last of the group's strongholds in Congo's North Kivu province.